ndnq/SFP_Util/README.md

 ## How to use:

 Connect the device to the computer and open a terminal of your choosing (eg. PuTTy, TeraTerm) then open a COM port to the device using 9600 baudrate.
 The device listens for commands.
-Entered commands should be followed by a EOL character ('\r\n') to be handled, or the device must not have received any data in 500ms.
+Entered commands should be followed by a NL character ('\n') to be handled, or the device must not have received any data in 500ms.

 ## List of commands
 - `help` - Prints available commands